dchenk/mazewire/README.md

 # Mazewire
-A modern content management system and framework for websites and app backends.
 --

+Mazewire is a modern content management system and framework for websites and app backends.

-## Running the system and bootstrapping
+## Running Mazewire and bootstrapping

 Use commands prepared in the Makefile (run each under the `make` command):
  * `gen`: generate Protocol Buffers code for Go.